vfarcic/vfarcic.github.io/jenkins-docker/rolling-updates.md

 ---

-* As frequent as needed
+* As frequently as needed
 * No down-time
 * Test before, during, and after
 * Rollback